gravity-ui/uikit/src/components/controls/TextArea/README.md

 ### Pin

-Allows you to control view of right and left edges of TextArea's border.
+Allows you to control view of right and left edges of `TextArea`'s border.

 <!--LANDING_BLOCK
 <ExampleBlock